William Bitten

-William Bitten (born July 10, 1998) is a Canadian professional ice hockey forward who is currently playing with HC Sochi of the Kontinental Hockey League (KHL).
-He was selected by the Montreal Canadiens in the third-round, 70th overall, of the 2016 NHL Entry Draft.
+William Bitten (born July 10, 1998) is a Canadian professional ice hockey forward who is currently playing with the Charlotte Checkers of the American Hockey League (AHL).
+He was selected by the Montreal Canadiens in the third-round, 70th overall, of the 2016 NHL entry draft.

+Personal life

+William Bitten was born to Michael Bitten and Doris Piché, Olympic badminton players.
+He grew up playing hockey and badminton, and he attended the French-language high school École secondaire catholique Franco-Cité.
+He has a younger brother, Sam Bitten, who is also a hockey player.